Chapter 7 : Section 16

 The Department shall maintain quality assurance and continuous quality improvement mechanisms to evaluate services, identify strengths and weaknesses, and, when necessary, ensure corrective actions are taken.

-Quality assurance and continuous quality improvement are the shared responsibility of DCS Program Supervisors, Program Managers, the Reports and Statistics Unit, the Practice Improvement Unit and DCS Administrators.
+Quality assurance and continuous quality improvement are the shared responsibility of DCS Program Supervisors, DCS Program Managers, the Business Intelligence Unit, the Safety Analysis Review Team, the Protective Services Review Team, the Office of Continuous Improvement, the Consultation and Research Team, the Practice Improvement Unit and DCS Administrators.

 The Department shall assure quality and continuous quality improvement through: